alfredoalvaradoenciso/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an economist for the Equitable Growth, Finance and Institutions (EFI) LAC office at the World Bank.
-My role primarily involves monitoring and ensuring the quality of analytical reports and lending operations.
-Additionally, I actively promote engagement in our projects aimed at fostering economic and inclusive growth.
-I have designed national policies, generated evidence for policymaking, and conducted media-impactful research.
-I also worked in the public sector in Peru in the areas of private sector development, labor, and education.
-Moreover, I worked at the Inter-American Development Bank (IDB), supporting the research agenda on labor and human capital issues and impact evaluation products.
+I am a research analyst for the Western Hemisphere Department at the International Monetary Fund.
+I have designed national policies, generated evidence for policymaking, and conducted research with significant media impact.
+Additionally, I have worked in the public sector in Peru, focusing on private sector development, labor, and education.
+Furthermore, I have experience at the Inter-American Development Bank (IDB), where I supported research on labor and human capital issues and contributed to impact evaluation projects.
+During my time at the World Bank (WBG), I ensured the quality of analytical reports and lending operations aimed at promoting inclusive green growth.
 {style="text-align: justify;"}